 So let’s gather ‘round a fire while I spin my stories of ruthless criminals, suspicious cops, and Sara’s small band of misfits fighting to save us all.
 Test drive my world with a free story at SueDenver.com.

-Here’s a little story about a wolf I met years ago who “transformed” me into a wolf lover.
+And… to tell you more about my love of wolves, here’s a little story about a wolf I met years ago who “transformed” me (at least my soul).

 Help for Wolf Sanctuaries

 If you want to provide real help to real wolves, I strongly recommend the Wolf Sanctuary of PA.
 Use this link to check out their website.
 Their wolves are in pens of 2-4 acres — with anywhere from one to five wolves in a pen.
 They only pair wolves who like each other(!)
 (How do they know?
 They place two wolves they think might get along in adjacent pens and let them get to know each other — if they want to.
 If so, they can end up living together.)